-Bangkok is the largest city of Thailand.
+Bangkok is the largest city in Thailand.
 Many airlines fly from all over the world to Bangkok.
 So, this is where this route guide to Thailand will begin.
 Bangkok is a very cultural and busy city.
-There are many incredible temples, more than you could have every guessed before-hand.
+There are many incredible temples, more than you could have ever guessed before-hand.
 Two days in Bangkok will give you a good impression of this massive city.
-Make sure you book a hotel/hostel close to the old centre, this area is filled with temples and beautiful sights.
-From here it’s easy to get around.
+Make sure you book a hotel/hostel close to the old center; this area is filled with temples and beautiful sights.
+From here, it’s easy to get around.

 Day 1 The Grand Palace and Wat Arun

-The Grand Palace is a really impressive place to visit, as it is wildly decorated with gold and statues.
+The Grand Palace is an awe-inspiring place to visit, as it is wildly decorated with gold and statues.
 The architecture of the Grand Palace shows a lot of the Thai culture.
-The palace consists of a large collection of beautiful buildings.
-Each of these buildings having its own unique features.
-You’ll recognise many of these features in other temples in Thailand.
+The palace consists of a large collection of beautiful buildings—each of these buildings having its own unique features.
+You’ll recognize many of these features in other temples in Thailand.

 The Palace is a very popular and touristy place to visit.
 Go as early in the day as possible to avoid hundreds of people blocking your view.
-To enter the Grand Palace, you need to buy a ticket for 500 bath at the entrance and wear appropriate clothes.
-Cover your shoulders, ankles and feet.
-A shirt with short sleeves, a long pants and shoes would suffice.
-The restrictions on this dress code are strict, so don’t forget. ?
+To enter the Grand Palace, you need to buy a ticket for 500 Bath at the entrance and wear appropriate clothes.
+Cover your shoulders, ankles, and feet.
+A shirt with short sleeves, long pants, and shoes would suffice.
+The restrictions on this dress code are strict, so don’t forget.

 Learn more about the Grand Palace ➳ here

-After exploring the Grand Palace it’s a 5 to 10 minutes to the Chao Phraya river.
-There is a ferry which transports you for 15 bath from one side of the water (the old city) to the other side, where temple Wat Arun is located.
-Entering Wat Arun costs 50 bath (Approximately 3 euros) and again you need to dress accordingly.
+After exploring the Grand Palace, it’s 5 to 10 minutes to the Chao Phraya river.
+A ferry transports you for 15 Bath from one side of the water (the old city) to the other side, where temple Wat Arun is located.
+Entering Wat Arun costs 50 Bath (Approximately 3 euros), and again you need to dress accordingly.

-In my eyes Wat Arun is the most beautiful temple in Bangkok.
-The entire temple is covered with colourful mosaic, which shimmer in the sun.
-The mosaic is made from pieces of Chinese porcelain, brought to Bangkok by ship in the 19th century.
+In my eyes, Wat Arun is the most beautiful temple in Bangkok.
+The entire temple is covered with colorful mosaic, which shimmers in the sun.
+The mosaic is made from Chinese porcelain pieces, brought to Bangkok by ship in the 19th century.

 In Bangkok, the Wat Arun this temple is a well-known landmark.
-You can see this special temple from afar, as it is 70 m high and location on the edge of the water.
+You can see this special temple from afar, as it is 70 m high and located on the edge of the water.